-If you've seen bedbug bites, you know they can be pretty frightening, and the worst cases of bedbug bites look like a series of angry rashes from head to toe.
-Worse still, if you are sleeping in the same room with bedbugs, they can add more bites to your collection every night.
+If you've seen bedbug bites in person or a photo, they can be scary—with the worst cases looking like a series of angry rashes from head to toe.
+Those sleeping in the same room with bedbugs will quickly find that they can add more bites to your collection every night.

-Varying Chemical Sensitivity to Bites
+Varying Chemical Sensitivity

 People vary in sensitivity to the chemical injected when bedbugs bite, and the amount you suffer is unique depending on your body's reaction.

-If you are lucky, though, you'll only get the raised welts that disappear after a few days.
+Most people will only get the raised welts that disappear after a few days.
 It's important not to scratch these bites, which can expose your skin to infection and, in turn, lead to complications like scarring.

 Treat the bedbug bites by washing with soap and water and then applying ice, or use a topical cream or oral antihistamine to relieve the itching.
 If symptoms appear like tender skin, the bite feels hot or starts oozing yellow, white or greenish goo then see a doctor for something prescription-strength.

 Bedbug bites and the accompanying rash are not contagious, although you may get a lot of strange looks from people.
 Victims of bedbug bites report the reaction from friends and family to their appearance and their subsequent paranoia about bedbugs is the worst part of the ordeal.